 The Cooper's Inn B&B - The Early Years

-Built in c1785, in the aftermath of the American Revolution, as pro-British refugees flooded into Shelburne, Nova Scotia the original vertical log structure served as both store and home to a remarkable blind man, George Gracie.
+Built in c1785, in the aftermath of the American Revolution, as pro-British refugees flooded into Shelburne Nova Scotia the original vertical log structure served as both store and home to a remarkable blind man, George Gracie.

 Gracie was a refugee merchant from Boston and was to become one of two representatives of Shelburne County in the Nova Scotia House of Assembly.

 During restoration in 1987/88 it was found that the Inn was built in two stages - the north side was built first and is where the owners' accommodation is located (the logs are still in place in the walls) it was followed by the south side.
-It is believed the north side with its vertical log walls was sailed up from Boston in George Gracie's ship the "Experiment", assembled.
-The south side added over a period of several years up to 1805.
+It is believed the north side with its vertical log walls was sailed up from Boston in George Gracie's ship the "Experiment", and reassembled.
+The south side was added over a period of several years up to 1805.